 - Mammography screening increased from 29 percent in 1987 to 70 percent in 2000.

-- In ranges by state, the reported prevalence of up-to-date screening according to the ACS' guideline (which is annual screening for women ages 45 to 54 and biennial screening for those 55 and older) in 2016 ranged from 57 percent in Wyoming to 79 percent in Rhode Island.
+- In ranges by state, the reported prevalence of up-to-date screening according to the ACS' guideline (which was annual screening for women ages 45 to 54 and biennial screening for those 55 and older) in 2016 ranged from 57 percent in Wyoming to 79 percent in Rhode Island.

 Breast Cancer Treatment by the Numbers